About Me:

 As a First Responder Counselor, I have also had extensive training in First Responder Culture.
 Outside of the classroom, I have completed the Burlington Community Police Academy and I currently serve as a Police Volunteer for the department.
 I go on as many ride-alongs as I can, and look forward to starting ride-alongs with the Fire Department soon.
 My pup Lexi is in training to be a Therapy Dog, and has recently become the Burlington Police Department’s Therapy dog and we will be visiting fire departments soon too.
 I am also currently working on an additional certification through the National Emergency Responder and Public Safety Center as a certified clinician, as well as applying to the Fraternal Order of Police to be fully vetted as an approved provider.

 I am part of the Star Behavioral Health Provider registry, which means I am committed to serving our Military Service Members and have taken trainings to ensure that as a civilian Behavioral Health provider, I am well versed in Military Culture and challenges that are specific to Military Service.
 I am also a Military One Source provider and accept TriCare and VA Community Care referrals.
-(I am also a military family member, and the family member of a first responder!)
+(I am also a military family member, and the family member of a retired first responder!)

 I have a variety of experiences that helped to guide me in my clinical work.
 Before committing to full-time private practice, I worked as a NC School Counselor for 10 years (Central Davidson Middle School and Walter M Williams HS).
 I have also worked as a contract therapist for a clinical agency as well as for a 3-county Local Management Entity as part of their Crisis Team.

-I am married and have 2 boys (25 and 19).
+I am married and have 2 boys (26 and 21).
 My family and I live in Burlington so this is my home community and one in which I hope I am making a positive impact.
 When I’m not working, spending time with family, or playing with the dogs, I enjoy paddleboarding and kayaking, hiking, riding horses, volunteering at KopperTop Life Learning Center, or heading up to the mountains of Western NC.

 Each of us has our own window of tolerance, or the space “between the lines” where we function at our best.
 It is that space where we are the most grounded and resilient, and truly connected to ourselves and others.
 Many people live outside those “lines” due to trauma or other circumstances.
 In my practice, we will work together to help you learn to live “between the lines” and become the best version of yourself.